dmitry-strungar/about-me/README_ENG.md

 I am currently seeking a BI Analyst position where I can contribute to business analytics and continue developing my skills in a commercial environment.

+A certificate of completion of the course is available in the repository.

 ---

 ## Technical Skills